-This is our lower priced but quite reliable pH meter providing automatic temperature compensation and pH readings to 0.1 resolution.
-It provides automatic calibration at 1 or 2 points
+Reliable pH meter by Hanna Instruments, providing automatic temperature compensation and pH readings to 0.01 resolution and +/- 0.05 % accuracy.
+It provides automatic calibration at 1 or 2 points.

 It offers ease-of-use in combination with its affordability, making it possible for non-technical and technical personnel alike to measure pH on the spot, accurately and inexpensively.